gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 for that one to offer recharging capacity," it said neutrally.
 "But this one can see several compatible ports.
-It will take approximately four hours to---"
+It will take approximately four hours to—"

 "Maddy!
 Maddy!"
 Sindy hurried back, eyes wide.